cloudmesh-community/book/chapters/devops/puppet.md

 ### View the requests

-If the new agent node is set up , request similar to following will be displayed (Note - Below certificate name is for illustration purpose only.)
+If the new agent node is set up, :o: request similar to following will be displayed (Note - :o: Below certificate name is for illustration purpose only.)

 * <http://test.hid520-hid523.com/> (SHA259)